 It’s not a WRaP!

 All you need to do to join the River Volunteers is fill out a registration form and then email it back to us.
-You can find our programme of events for April-June 2015 by clicking on the link.
+You can find our programme of events for July-September 2015 by clicking on the link.
 Please read our risk assessment and accompanying briefing notes and also our risk assessment for tools and accompanying briefing notes.

 Creekside Discovery Centre

 If you would like to explore Lewisham’s river and tidal creek heritage further and also have fun on the river, please see: Creekside for their ongoing program of events and activities.

 Creekside Discovery Centre: 07870 736 793 or 0208 692 9922

 If you are interested in schools environmental education, the Rivers and People legacy project will continue to run into February 2014.
 This project is focused on teacher training to help teachers deliver their own outdoor sessions whilst using our equipment.
 This project is to ensure that the benefits of the Rivers and People project will be sustained long term.

 For further information regarding schools environmental education, walks and wades, please contact Jordan, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.

 You will also find a number of useful educational tools elsewhere on this blog.
 These are not river related, but instead take you in to the Parks and Nature Reserves of Lewisham to learn about habitats and minibeats.
 There are also guides to help you lead your own sessions with your schools.
 For more information on these sessions, please contact Jess Kyle.